 Where did yellow fever get started?

 The virus that causes yellow fever probably evolved from an earlier virus that didn’t make people sick.
 The first cases of yellow fever may have been in East or Central Africa.
 But people in West Africa were catching yellow fever by 1600 AD.
+Like most sicknesses, yellow fever slowly became a disease most people caught as children.
+If you got it when you were a child, it didn’t make you very sick, and then you couldn’t catch it again.

 How did yellow fever spread to the Americas?

 When slave traders forced people from West Africa to travel to North and South America in the 1600s to work as slaves, apparently some of them had yellow fever.
 So the virus came to the Americas with them.
+But in the Americas, people hadn’t had yellow fever when they were children.
+They caught it as adults, and it made them very sick.

 How did you catch yellow fever?